Efesngl/ayyvi-api/README.md

 A project for my school that writen with laravel 10 and vue.js 3.
 This project isn't finished right now !

-Users can start or sign a petite in any topics they want.
+Users can start or sign a petitions in any topics they want.